 3. Add the lemon juice, and remove from heat.
 Taste, and add more salt, if needed.
 Spoon the chickpeas into a mixing bowl, and allow to sit at room temperature for 15 minutes or during the time it takes to prepare the rest of the salad.

 4. Put everything listed under “Ranch Dressing” in a food processor or blender.
 Blend until mostly smooth.
+Taste, and adjust seasonings, if needed (more salt? lemon juice?).
 Set aside.